Embassy of India

 Indian Investment in Estonia

+There is limited Indian investments in Estonia.
 Reliance Industrial Investments and Holdings Ltd. (RIIHL), a wholly-owned unit of Reliance Industries, has set up a company in Estonia called Jio Estonia OU in November 2018.
-The firm will look into software development and provide consultancy for existing and future technology initiatives pursued by the group and its subsidiaries.
-Indian FDI in Estonia as on June 2022 stands at Euro 6.2 million (Statistics Estonia).
+The firm is looking into software development and to provide consultancy for existing and future technology initiatives pursued by the group and its subsidiaries.
+There are a few Start-Ups too with small Indian investments.
+Indian FDI in Estonia, as on December 2022, stands at USD 7.7 million (Statistics Estonia).

 Estonian Investment in India